 1. Attend Trinity 101.

-Every couple months, we offer a session to help you get better acquainted with Trinity: our story, values and life together.
+Every couple months, we offer a time to gather over a meal with Trinity Leadership to help you get better acquainted with Trinity: our story, values and life together.
 This is also a really great time for us to get to know you and find the best place to help connect you with others.
-Contact us at email@example.com if interested.
+Contact us at firstname.lastname@example.org if interested.

 2. Join a Group.

 After going through Trinity 101, we normally recommend joining a Trinity group.
 Trinity groups are how most people find community at Trinity.
 They take all shapes and sizes.
 For a more in depth description, check out the Trinity Groups page on our website or pick up a Trinity Groups brochure from the entryway table.
 Contact us at firstname.lastname@example.org if interested in joining a Trinity Group.

 In addition to Trinity groups, we get together in many other ways.
 Here are a few other ways you can connect.

 Participate and Partner